academind/react-complete-guide-course-resources/other/course-update-guide-udemy.md

 #### What changed?

-Added new lectures in front of old lectures, separated by a `--- LEGACY CONTENT BELOW ---` lecture.
+Replaced the lecture videos of this section with new videos.
+The old content was removed right away to make room for the update since this was a very short section anyways.

-This section **was not moved!**!
+This section **was not moved**!

 #### If you're curently in this section

-If you have time, restart the section, otherwise simply continue with it (i.e., ignore the new lectures).

-After finishing this section, continue with the next section - that will then already be an updated section (i.e., you switch to the updated content smoothly).

-You should mark the lectures you're ignoring (i.e., either the new or the old lectures) as "Completed" manually to fix your course progress once you finished this section.
+Simply restart the section (it's a pretty short section, hence I took this approach).

 #### If you already completed this section